BrentW/smooth-scroll-select-menu/README.md

 * Includes click to scroll and hover to scroll behaviors.
 Hover is the default.
 * Allows hover to scroll time to be adjusted.
 * Supports after select and after open callbacks.
+* Select classes and Id are transferred to new div wrapper.
 * Degrades gracefully when javascript is disabled.

 Usage